brycefrank/brycefrank.github.io/research.md

 Before graduate school I spent two years as a timber cruiser with the Washington State Department of Natural Resources and have an interest in traditional forest measurement methods, tools, and software.
 I am specifically interested in how field measurements affect the conclusions we can make using remote sensing assisted forest inventories.

+### Publications

+Mauro, Francisco, Bryce Frank, Vicente J. Monleon, Hailemariam Temesgen, and Kevin Ford.
+2018. *Prediction of diameter distributions and tree-lists in southwestern Oregon using LiDAR and stand-level auxiliary information.* (Pending Review)

 ### Conference Papers

 Frank, Bryce, Francisco Mauro, Manuel Gomez Roux, Antonio García Abril, Ana Hernando, Hailemariam Temesgen, Kevin Ford, José Antonio Manzanera de la Vega, and Ruben Valbuena. *Small Area Estimation of Forest Attributes Using LiDAR Based Unit-Level Models and Area-Level Models at Two Different Scales*, 2017.